webonise/puppet-devops-20/README.md

 5. Test the puppet code using vagrant and resolve issues if any (Vagrantfile is present in the repo).

-6. Write a script for the below problem statement.
+6. Write a script for the below problem statement, and include that script file in scripts folder/directory.

    Problem Statement :

-	Find file 'new_image.json' under the folder 'scripts', use it as supplied JSON file, write a script in a language of your choice that takes 3 parameters from the user:
+	Find file 'new_image.json' under the folder/directory 'scripts', use that file as supplied JSON file, write a script in a language of your choice that takes 3 parameters from the user:

         1. A number that represents how long the file should stay in the bucket, after which it is deleted.
 Let’s call this the number of “retention_days”
         2. A prefix string for object name